Pure Land Buddhism: Mindfulness of the Buddha

 According to Paul Williams, this practice of "Buddha mindfulness" gained further importance within Mahayana Buddhism, which had an expanded cosmology that held that there were infinite numbers of Buddhas and Bodhisattvas living in infinite Buddhafields throughout the universe.
 The practice of mindfulness of the Buddhas was seen as a way to contact these living Buddhas and attain awakening.
-For example, the Saptaśatikā (700 line) Prajñāpāramitā Sūtra states that through the ‘Single Deed Samadhi’ one can quickly attain enlightenment:The meditators should live in seclusion, cast away discursive thoughts, not cling to the appearance of things, concentrate their minds on a Buddha, and recite his name single-mindedly.
+For example, the Saptaśatikā (700 line) Prajñāpāramitā Sūtra states that through the 'Single Deed Samadhi' one can quickly attain enlightenment:The meditators should live in seclusion, cast away discursive thoughts, not cling to the appearance of things, concentrate their minds on a Buddha, and recite his name single-mindedly.
 They should keep their bodies erect and, facing the direction of that Buddha, meditate upon him continuously.
 If they can maintain mindfulness of the Buddha without interruption from moment to moment, then they will be able to see all the Buddhas of the past, present, and future right in each moment.
 A related idea associated with this Mahayana Buddhology was that through proper conduct, worship, and meditation, one could attain rebirth in the Buddha-field of one of these Buddhas.

-The buddha-field concept in India
+Buddha-field concept

 In the more expansive Mahayana cosmology, there are an infinite number of Buddhas, and each one has a field of activity where they teach and guide sentient beings to awakening.
 This teaching activity, which is done out of a sense of great compassion, is how Buddhas and bodhisattvas "purify" their Buddha-fields.
 Indeed, the very existence of a buddha-field depends on the acts of a bodhisattva on their path to Buddhahood.
 According to Jan Nattier, these ideas may have developed out of meditative experiences which provided certain meditators with "visions of a universe far more vast than had previously been supposed", with many world systems, some of which contained other Buddhas.
-This introduced the possibility that one could be reborn in these Buddhafields.
+This introduced the possibility that one could be reborn in these Buddha-fields.

 Indian Mahayanists also held that these buddha-fields had a splendor and purity that matched the purity of the Buddha's mind.
 Sentient beings who are reborn in these pure buddha-fields due to their good karma also contribute to the development of a Buddha-field, as can bodhisattvas who are able to travel there.
 These buddha-fields are therefore powerful places which are very advantageous to spiritual progress.

 According to Jan Nattier, the wish to be reborn in a Buddhafield may have become popular in India due to the common idea that the bodhisattva path was very difficult and entailed much suffering and self-sacrifice.
 It also was seen as lasting a very long time, in some formulations, it lasts three incalculable eons (asamkhyeya kalpas), which would mean spending millions of lifetimes on the path.